 I’ve been working in the creative industry for some time now and when I look back I realise I’ve had many opportunities to learn new things and really grow as a person.
 I love my job, I love what I do and love the people I do it with.
 It brings me a huge sense of happiness to be creative every day and I have to try very hard to not be such a smug prick about it.

 But it hasn’t always been an easy, happy-happy fun time.
 Along with the high highs I’ve had, I’ve gone through some darker patches wrought with anxiety, heartache, and depression.
-My choice for a creative career has cost me in certain ways and
+My choice for a creative career has cost me in certain ways and had I known some of the things I know now, a few of those blows that hit me might have been softened a little (or not affected me nearly as much as they did).

 This is why I wrote this post.
 In a way it’s to myself, to take stock of the journey I’ve traveled so far and re-learn what I now know.
 Hopefully, others can learn from my fumbles and mistakes too.